 Outpatient Sarcoma Recovery Process

-The functional recovery process continues in an outpatient setting in the Froedtert & the Medical College Clinical Cancer Center.
+The functional recovery process continues in an outpatient setting in our Clinical Cancer Center.
 Outpatient rehabilitation includes treatment for general fatigue related to radiation and chemotherapy, musculoskeletal pain, soft tissue fibrosis and associated decreased range of motion in the joints, as well as lymphedema (swelling of tissue due to impaired lymphatic flow) and other conditions impacting everyday function.

 Physical medicine and rehabilitation physicians, along with physical and occupational therapists, create individualized rehabilitation plans that address specific patient needs.
 Outpatient rehabilitation treatment incorporates medications, physical modalities, orthotics, prosthetics (as needed), education on skin care and a home exercise program.